 Drama

-In Early Childhood, students listen, tell, make up and act out stories with an emphasis on characters and creativity.
-In Elementary school, students act in their first play and learn the behind the scenes of production.
-In Middle School, students showcase their skills through such performances as Circus Skills and Shakespeare.
-The confidence and articulation of our students (that you will find exceptionally distinctive to The College School) stem from myriad opportunities to perform and speak in front of others.
+In Early Childhood, students listen, tell, make up, and act out stories with an emphasis on characters and creativity.
+In Elementary School, students act in their first play and learn the behind the scenes of production.
+In Middle School, students showcase their skills through such performances for audiences.
+The confidence and articulation of our students—that you will find exceptionally distinctive to The College School—stem from myriad opportunities to perform and speak in front of others.

 Musical Arts